tarantool/doc/doc/reference/tt_cli/rocks.rst

         *   -   ``download``
             -   Download a specific rock file from a rocks server.
         *   -   ``help``
             -   Help on commands.
-Type './tt rocks help <command>' for more.
+Type 'tt rocks help <command>' for more.
         *   -   ``init``
             -   Initialize a directory for a Lua project using LuaRocks.
         *   -   ``install``